ignacio-dev/felvet/README.md

 ```
 ***
 ### Models
-Locades inside the _model_ folder at the _app_ root, different models can provide different methods in order to interact with the database.
+Located inside the _model_ folder at the _app_ root.
+Different models can provide different methods in order to interact with the database.
 For this to be possible, a new _Database_ class must be instantiated in the constructor and stored in a variable.
 All methods from the _Database_ lib will be available to use through this variable.

 Example: